John III, Lord of Arkel: Life

 He was the son of John II, Lord of Arkel and his wife, Bertha van Sterkenburg.
 He succeeded his father in 1297, after his father died at the battle of Vronen.

 John III expanded the Arkel lands further and bought lands in Holland and Brabant.
 He was a counsellor to the bishop of Utrecht, Guy of Avesnes.
 In 1304, he inherited the lands of Ter Leede as he was the only surviving heir of the Ter Leede lineage.

 He was in favor of William I, Count of Hainaut and was appointed judge in 1321 to give a verdict about the differences between William I, Count of Hainaut and John I of Brabant.
 In later years John III lost his favor of William I, Count of Hainaut to the younger, Willem van Duivenvoorde.
-Mogelijk is hij op de achtergrond gedrongen door Willem van Duivenvoorde.
 In that same year he named his eldest son, Sheriff of Ter Leede.
 In 1324, that son succeeded him as John IV, Lord of Arkel, previously known as Jan van der Lede.

 Jan is buried in Gorinchem, next to his first wife Mabelia of Voorne.